fpereiro/gotoB/tutorial/tutorial.md

-# Tutorial
+# Tutorial: Developing a Frontend from First Principles

 This tutorial is conceived as a small book that gently explains how to develop the frontend of a web application (henceforth, *webapp*).

 This tutorial requires you to have some knowledge of HTML, CSS and js (Javascript) - but only a little bit!

 This will be most useful for those just dipping their feet into developing webapps.
-Experienced frontend devs might get bored, especially in the first sections.
+However, it can be also useful for more experienced developers seeking to reconsider the parts of a webapp from first principles.

-This is the resource I wanted to find back when I started writing webapps back in 2009; ten years later, I'm writing it for those of you who are today starting out.
+This is the resource I wanted to find back when I started writing webapps back in 2009; more than ten years later, I'm writing it for those of you who are today starting out.

 **Warning: this tutorial is currently being written and several sections are still drafts or altogether missing.**